ourworldventures/ourworld_books_OLD/books/zanzibar_cybercity/src/digitalfinance/dmi_steps.md

 - Shareholders and Group Companies Due Diligence
 - Local Company Formation and assistance with Bank account opening for share capital contribution
 - Human resource (at least 4 employees shall be in Lithuania)
-- Help establish local office in CyberCity
+- Help establish local office in OURTOWN

 ## LICENSING (1-4 months)